 This was August 2009.
 Three weeks later I was running my own classroom—six sections of sixth grade science—at MS 223: The Laboratory School of Finance and Technology, an NYC Department of Education public middle school (and later, high school) and my professional home for the next six years.
 I hope to be able to bring this extensive teaching experience to bear as a future faculty member.

-My teaching philosophy is premised on the notion that all students are born scientists: iterating over designs for model wind turbines, like my old students, or experimenting with force and angle to push a toy car even farther, like my toddler.
+My teaching philosophy is premised on the notion that all students are born scientists: iterating over designs for model wind turbines, like my old students, or experimenting with force and angle to push a toy car even farther, like my three-year-old.
 I do not believe that some people are “math people.”
 I do believe that individuals have a variety of learning preferences, strengths and weaknesses, and a variety of personal experiences and life conditions that influence the ways that they engage with and develop new knowledge and skills.
 I do believe it is our job as educators to understand and appreciate this variety and teach in a way that acknowledges and responds to it.
 In my teaching practice I work to reach all students through 1) well-planned backward-designed curricula and lessons, to build constructively towards attainable learning goals; 2) activities of considerable variety and lots of choice, to heighten engagement and reach students of varied learning needs, preferences, and backgrounds; and 3) a caring and attentive model of teaching and student engagement focused on inclusion.

-Climate and Society
+Climate and Society (SUSTAIN 2)

 Undergraduate Level